vincentversluis/music_analytics/README.md

 To get API keys for endpoints, you can use the following links:

 - Last.fm: https://www.last.fm/api/authentication
+- Musicbrainz: https://musicbrainz.org/doc/MusicBrainz_API, though an API key is not required

 When working through the scripts, you will find out where to put .txt files with the API keys.